planetruby/gems/README.md

 Let's celebrate the 11th birthday of the world's first genesis block  - that is, the first block of a blockchain (on January 3rd, 2009) with a week long celebration of crypto gems from the Ruby universe.
 New to blockchain?
-See the [Awesome Blockchains page »](https://github.com/openblockchains/awesome-blockchains)
+See the [Best of Crypto Books page »](https://openblockchains.github.io/crypto-books/)

 Yes, you can!
 Why not highlight a blockchain / cryptos gem with your write-up?
 We love publishing your posts.
 [Open an issue ticket](https://github.com/planetruby/gems/issues) or send in a pull request to get started and your article posted in the Blockchain Week series on Planet Ruby.